BHCSSD/10.1.2-Drawing-Shapes/README.md

   Our goal today is very simple, learn to colour inside the lines.
 We will be using P5 for javascript

-This is what is known as a ‘library’ of Javascript.
+This is what is known as a `library` of Javascript.
 This means it is a subset (think British English, vs American English) of Javascript.
-In this case, it was written to work with a ‘canvas’ to make drawing, animating and user interaction simpler than just using regular Javascript.
+In this case, it was written to work with a `canvas` to make drawing, animating and user interaction simpler than just using regular Javascript.